-The University of Edinburgh and the College of Arts, Humanities and Social Sciences are committed to making their research outputs fully and freely available through Open Access
+The University of Edinburgh and the College of Arts, Humanities and Social Sciences are committed to making the full record of research fully and freely available through Open Research

-Open Research (also referred to as Open Science) denotes research that is conducted in an open and transparent manner, in which the processes followed, the data collected, and the outputs produced, are available openly and freely.
+The CAHSS Open Research denotes research that is conducted in an open and transparent manner, in which the processes followed, the data collected, and the outputs produced, are available openly and freely.
 It implies ways of working that make research more transparent, inclusive, open, collaborative and efficient.

 The agenda towards openness in research has been driven by a combination of cultural and technological changes, including digitisation and the availability of big data, the internationalization and standardization of research methods, the drive to improve the rigour and integrity of research, and the commitment to ensuring data and outputs are freely available to all researchers.
 It is being actively promoted by major UK and EU funders and by the REF.